decalage2/oletools/oletools/doc/olevba.md

       -i INPUT, --input=INPUT
                             input file containing VBA source code to be analyzed (no parsing)
-      --hex                 display all the hex-encoded strings with their decoded content.
+      --decode              display all the obfuscated strings with their decoded content (Hex, Base64, StrReverse, Dridex).

 ### Examples

 Scan a single file: